White’s Anatomy

 Racism in Restaurants

 I have worked in the service industry doing everything from bussing to serving to bartending for years and the one thing that has followed me to every establishment I have worked in is explicit racism.
 In recent years more attention and media coverage has been given to the issues black people face as consumers in America.
-Instances such as two black men being arrested in a Starbucks or the singer SZA being followed around by a security guard while in …
+Instances such as two black men being arrested in a Starbucks or the singer SZA being followed around by …

 Read more